HHS/ACF-pir-data/PIR_Pipeline/documentation/pir_training.md

 First, the algorithm searches for direct matches on question_id in either the pir_question_links.linked or pir_question_links.unlinked tables.
 Questions with identical question_id are assumed to be the same across years.
 Such questions are removed from QTM and prepared for insertion into pir_question_links.linked.
 If any of these questions matched with a question in pir_question_links.unlinked, that question is also prepared for insertion into pir_question_links.linked (and removed from pir_question_links.unlinked).

 An attempt is then made to match the remaining questions in QTM to those in pir_question_links.linked using a string distance algorithm.
-The string distance between the question_name, question_number, section, and question_text of each question in QTM and each question in pir_question_links.linked is calculated using a variation of the Levenshtein distance.
+The string distance between the question_name, question_number, section, and question_text of each question in QTM and each question in pir_question_links.linked is calculated using a variation of the (Levenshtein distance)[https://en.wikipedia.org/wiki/Levenshtein_distance].
 Matches must come from the same section: a question in Section A cannot be linked to a question in Section B. Two questions are considered linked when two of the remaining three string distances are equal to 0.
 That is, if question_name_dist and question_text_dist are both 0 then the two questions are linked and so on for the other possible two-choice combinations of question_name, question_number, and question_text.
 Any questions linked in this way are also removed from QTM and added to the data frame being prepared for insertion into pir_question_links.linked.

 The same approach is used to determine whether there are links between the questions remaining in QTM and any questions in the pir_question_links.unlinked table.
 When all potential links have been made, linked questions are inserted into pir_question_links.linked and unlinked questions from QTM are inserted into pir_question_links.unlinked.